Bluesky: Public launch

 The total number of registered users on Bluesky increased markedly after its February 2024 public launch, rising from 3.14 million to 5.1 million in one month.

 Bluesky opened registrations to the general public on February 6, 2024, a year after its release as an invitation-required beta.
 It opened federation to the social app through the AT Protocol soon afterwards, allowing users to build apps within the protocol and provide their own storage for content sent to Bluesky Social.

-On May 4, 2024, Dorsey posted on X (Twitter) that he was no longer on Bluesky Social's board.
+On May 4, 2024, Dorsey posted on Twitter, which was under the process of rebranding to X, that he was no longer on Bluesky Social's board.
 Bluesky Social confirmed his departure the next day.
-Dorsey had previously deleted his account from the platform and vouched his support for both Twitter and Nostr, another decentralized protocol.
-In an interview, Dorsey criticized Bluesky Social, stating that they were "literally repeating all the mistakes [Twitter] made as a company", taking issue with Bluesky Social's company structure and the introduction of moderation tools into the AT Protocol.
+Dorsey had previously deleted his account from the platform and vouched his support for both X and Nostr, another decentralized protocol.
+In an interview, Dorsey criticized Bluesky Social, stating that they were "literally repeating all the mistakes [Twitter/X] made as a company", taking issue with Bluesky Social's company structure and the introduction of moderation tools into the AT Protocol.

 In October 2024, Bluesky announced a $15 million Series A financing round led by Blockchain Capital.
 The company pledged to not integrate cryptocurrency into the social app or the AT Protocol, so as to not "hyperfinancialize the social experience".